-Ketamine’s dissociative effects are so powerful, it is commonly referred to as a “date rape drug.”
-When ingested, Ketamine can cause users to hallucinate (experience visual and auditory disturbances).
-Because it’s an anesthetic, it can reduce physical sensations and induce temporary paralysis, so the user is awake but unable to move his limbs or even talk.
+Ketamine’s dissociative effects are so powerful that it is commonly referred to as a “date rape drug.”
+When ingested, ketamine can cause users to hallucinate (experience visual and auditory disturbances).
+Because it’s an anesthetic, it can reduce physical sensations and induce temporary paralysis, so the user is awake but unable to move his or her limbs or even talk.

 Similar to LSD, ketamine’s effects are varied and very unpredictable.
 It can induce euphoria, but in some cases, the hallucinations it causes can become extremely frightening.
 Mixing the drug with other depressants like alcohol and heroin intensifies the dangers of respiratory depression, which can be deadly.

-Additionally, when the user is temporarily paralyzed by the drug, he won’t be able to clear his airway, which can lead him to choke and potentially die from aspiration.
+Additionally, when the user is temporarily paralyzed by the drug, they won’t be able to clear their airway, which can lead them to choke and potentially die from aspiration.

 Ketamine is a very short-acting drug.
 One of the key symptoms people find is that it blocks pain, so if someone doesn’t react to painful stimuli in an expected way, they may be under the influence.

 Furthermore, it tends to slow people down and make their movements rather exaggerated due to a loss of motor coordination.
 Consequently, they tend to look as though they’re walking in slow motion.
 The person might also slur their speech and appear confused.